 In a medium bowl, mix together approximately 8 ounces of cheese with the chicken, olives, and chilies.
 Lightly salt and pepper and toss together.

 Add 4-5 tablespoons to each tortilla and roll up and place in your glass baking dish.
 (Do all 10).
 Set aside while you prepare your sauce.

 Heat a large saucepan over medium-low and melt the butter, then whisk in the flour.
 Gradually add the chicken broth, about 1/2 cup at a time, whisking after each addition.
 Heat over medium heat until thickened (about 5-10 additional minutes).
 Remove from heat and whisk in the sour cream.
+Taste and add salt and pepper if needed.
 Pour this mixture over the tortillas.

 Bake at 425 degrees for 20-25 minutes, until sauce is bubbling and tortillas are beginning to brown.
 Remove from oven and top with remaining 4 ounces cheese.
 Return to oven for a minute or two just to melt the cheese.
 Serve with salsa, hot sauce, guacamole, or eat them as they are!